How to Design a SaaS Marketing Funnel That Skyrockets Sales

 The top of the funnel (TOFU) is the first part of a marketing funnel.
 The goal is to create awareness by driving traffic to your website blogs.
 At this stage, you’re not pushing the hard sell.
 Instead, you’re building relationships with potential customers and establishing your brand as a trusted authority.

 The content you create at TOFU should help prospects understand their problems.
 For example, an eCommerce business owner hoping to decrease cart abandonment isn’t necessarily looking for an automated email marketing app.
-It is your opportunity to educate the prospect and demonstrate subject matter expertise.

 Examples of Top of the Funnel Strategies